 The hospital appointment itself was frustrating, to say the least.
 I raised concerns about my current treatment not working properly, but despite this I was discharged from the clinic & told to remain on the treatment.
 I was relieved to have at least been kept on the treatment, which was working better than having nothing at all, but as I knew from personal experience that there were better options out there, I couldn’t help feeling bitter about the whole affair.

-I was fortunate in that my employer was understanding & allowed me two weeks off without a doctor’s note, as they were proving impossible to get hold of.
+I was fortunate in that my employers were understanding & allowed me two weeks off without a doctor’s note, as these notes were proving impossible to get hold of.
 The first few days I barely remember, spending most of it in an uncomfortable & restless sleep with vivid dreams & constant sweating.
 It was during this period that the national lockdown was implemented, & so when I came to enough to engage with the news, the world looked very different.
 The following days were difficult, distributing my time between the sofa & the bed, & even towards the end of the second week when the fever had long gone, I was still feeble.
-Given that my chronic illness started with a major virus, I was all too aware that coronavirus was likely to have done some serious & potentially irreversible damage to my already weak health.
+Given that my chronic illness started with a major virus (https://diaryofadisabledperson.blog/2017/03/05/the-marvel-like-origin-story-with-less-explosions-part-1/), I was all too aware that coronavirus was likely to have done some serious & potentially irreversible damage to my already weak health.

 Two weeks after first falling ill I returned to work, this time working from home.
 Having spent so long working in a busy office the sudden isolation was jarring, and in particular I missed the general office shenanigans and chatter, but at least I had Professor Barking & Marie Furry for company, having brought them home on a whim when I wasn’t feeling well.
 Due to the nature of my work I also found myself getting bored, as all of the paper-based data remained inaccessible in the office, and I didn’t even have access to the electronic database for several months.